Babe Comes Home

 Babe Comes Home is a 1927 American silent sports comedy film produced and distributed through First National and directed by Ted Wilde.
-The film is a baseball-styled sports film centering on Babe Ruth and Anna Q. Nilsson.
+The film is a baseball-styled sports film centering on Babe Ruth and Anna Q. Nilsson and was based on the short story "Said With Soap" by Gerald Beaumont.

-The film was released in the short-lived Vocafilm sound-on-film process, presumably a music and effects soundtrack but no dialogue.
-The film is considered a lost film.
+The film was released in the short-lived Vocafilm sound-on-film process, presumably a music and effects soundtrack but with no dialogue.
+Babe Comes Home is considered to be a lost film.

 Synopsis

 Babe Dugan, star player of the Angel baseball team, chews tobacco and gets his uniform dirtier than any other player.
-Vernie, the laundress who cleans his uniform every week, becomes concerned over his untidiness; Babe calls to apologize for unintentionally striking her with a ball during a game; and his pal, Peewee, falls in love with Vernie's friend, Georgia.
+Vernie, the laundress who cleans his uniform every week, becomes concerned over his untidiness; Babe calls to apologize for unintentionally striking her with a ball during a game.
+Babe's pal, Peewee, falls in love with Vernie's friend, Georgia.
 On an outing to an amusement park, a roller coaster throws Vernie into Babe's arms; soon they are engaged, and Vernie plans to reform him.
 Scores of tobacco cubes and spittoons are pre-wedding gifts, and they precipitate a lovers' quarrel.
 But Babe takes the reform idea seriously, though his game slumps and he is put on the bench.
 At a crucial moment, Vernie relents and throws him a plug of tobacco; and consequently he delivers a four-base blow.